mrtnw/kennissessie-react/README.md

 - Run `npm test` to start Jest.
 The first assignments are done when all tests succeed

 #####Assignments
+######Speaker
+In the first 6 assignments we are going to fill the speakers page.
+We need to use `ListHeaders`, similar as in the schedule page.
+We need to use and modify the `Speaker` component too.
+After these assignments the `/speakers` page should show speakers grouped by the first letter of their name.
+When you click on the speaker you should be able to see the details

 1. In `speakers.js`, add a `ListHeader` per group
 - The `ListHeader` is a common component which can be found `/common/list-header.js`.
 The import is already done in `speakers.js`
 2. In `speakers.js`, add a `Speaker` per speaker in the group